anthemion-org/ogle-web/README.md

 - JSON cannot represent `NaN` or `Infinity` values. `JSON.stringify` stores these as `null`.

-For these reasons, every storable class provides a `suFromPOD` method that converts a ‘plain-old-data’ (POD) object to a class instance.
-For purposes of this discussion, a ‘POD’ object has the same properties as the class it represents, with values that are primitive types, arrays, or other PODs.
-The `suFromPOD` method:
+For these reasons, every storable class provides a `suFromPlain` method that converts a ‘plain’ data object to a class instance.
+For purposes of this discussion, a ‘plain’ object has the same properties as the class it represents, with values that are primitive types, arrays, or other plain objects.
+The `suFromPlain` method:

-- Accepts POD instances _or_ instances that already have the correct type;
+- Accepts plain instances _or_ instances that already have the correct type;

 - Returns `null` if the input is falsy;

 - Infers `NaN` and `Infinity` property values, as appropriate;

-- Restores the types of all property values, invoking other `suFromPOD` functions if values should be typed as classes themselves.
+- Restores the types of all property values, invoking other `suFromPlain` functions if values should be typed as classes themselves.

 #### Constructors and function overloading